Year End Tax Tips for 2018

 Sitting down with a calculator or a software program to figure out what you might owe Uncle Sam at tax time is nobody's idea of a good time, but you have a wide range of tactics at your disposal to make sure your tax bill is no more than it has to be.
 You might be surprised by all your options.

 First, Analyze Your Finances

 You'll want to identify your adjusted gross income (AGI) for 2018 and again for 2019 as well.
 This is your income less certain adjustments to income that appear "above the line" on the first page of the 2017 Form 1040.
-A glance at the 1040 can tell you what they are.
-Subtract any from your total income that apply to you.
+A glance at Form 1040 can tell you what they are.
+Subtract any from the total income that applies to you.